 As a result of Internet bandwidth considerations, Hewlett-Packard and Microsoft have proposed the adoption of a standard predefined color space known as sRGB (IEC 61966-2-1), so as to allow accurate color mapping with very little data overhead.
-Information discussing the technical issues involved in sRGB is available on the Internet at:

 A help-file version of a white paper discussing the technical details of sRGB, sRGB.hlp, is available in the \Help folder of the WCS 1.0 Programmer's Reference.

 Different file formats may use or add a flag to specify that the image is in sRGB color space.
 In the Windows device-independent bitmap (DIB) format, setting the bV5CSType member of the BITMAPV5HEADER structure to LCS_sRGB specifies that the DIB colors are in the sRGB color space.

 WCS 1.0 provides native support for sRGB.
 There are two ways to use WCS 1.0 for rendering an image defined in the sRGB color space:

 To render an image inside the device context